DTEA: A Dual-Topology Elastic Actuator Enabling Real-Time Switching Between Series and Parallel Compliance: Experimental Validation

 For the experiment, the actuator output shaft was rigidly fixed to ground using a mechanical fixture while the motor operated in torque control.
 The commanded torque $\tau_m$ followed a loading--unloading cycle: $0 \rightarrow +1 \rightarrow 0 \rightarrow -1 \rightarrow 0$\,Nm.
 Three cycles were recorded for each mode.
 Motor angle $\theta_m$ and torque $\tau_m$ were measured, and the effective stiffness was obtained as the slope of a linear least-squares fit of $\tau_m$ versus $\theta_m$.

-The resulting torque--deflection curves are shown in Fig.~\ref{fig:stiffness}.
+The resulting torque--deflection curves are shown in Fig.~\ref{fig:stiffness}(a)--(b).
+Both modes exhibit approximately linear behavior within the common deflection window shown shaded in Fig.~\ref{fig:stiffness}(c), used for the $2.08\times$ ratio in Section~\ref{sec:ol_stiffness}.
+The full-range value $K_{\text{SEA}} = 5.57$\,Nm/rad applies at larger deflections such as those in Section~\ref{sec:exp_dynamic_switching}.
 The estimated stiffness values are $K_{\text{SEA}} = 5.57 \pm 0.02$\,Nm/rad and $K_{\text{PEA}} = 8.54 \pm 0.02$\,Nm/rad (mean $\pm$ s.d., $n=3$), while the analytical prediction is $K_{\text{SEA}} = 5.8$\,Nm/rad.
 The slightly lower experimental SEA stiffness is attributed to compliance in the 3D-printed structural components not captured by the analytical model.